The equivariant Minkowski problem in Minkowski space: Introduction

 After this preliminary part we introduce the covolume and study its main properties.
-Covolume of $K$ is defined as the volume of the complement of $K/\Gamma_\tau$ in $\Omega_\tau/\Gamma_\tau$.
+Covolume of $\fconv$ is defined as the volume of the complement of $\fconv/\Gamma_\tau$ in $\Omega_\tau/\Gamma_\tau$.
 In particular we prove that it is a convex functional on the set of $\tau$-convex set.
 The proof of this result relies in a concavity result for the volume of particular convex bodies Lemma~\ref{lem:vol concave} and its Lorentzian version Corollary~\ref{cor:vol concave lor}.
-A technical point in the proof is that we need to use a convex fundamental domain for the action of $\Gamma_\tau$ on a $\tau$-convex set $K$.
-Actually we are able to construct this fundamental domain only if $K$ lies in the interior of $\Omega_\tau$, but this is in fact sufficient for our aims.
+A technical point in the proof is that we need to use a convex fundamental domain for the action of $\Gamma_\tau$ on a $\tau$-convex set $\fconv$.
+Actually we are able to construct this fundamental domain only if $\fconv$ lies in the interior of $\Omega_\tau$, but this is in fact sufficient for our aims.
 Using this convex fundamental domain we prove that the covolume is strictly convex on the convex subspace of $\tau$-convex sets lying in the interior of $\Omega_\tau$.
 Then by approximation the convexity is proved in general.

 Let us explain how convexity of the covolume is related to the Minkowski problem.
-In the Fuchsian case ($\tau=0$), similarly to the Euclidean case for convex bodies \cite{car04}, one can see that the derivative of the covolume along a family of support functions $t\oh_1+(1-t)\oh_0$ at $\oh_0$ is just $-\int (\oh_1-\oh_0)\d\A(\oh_0)$.
+In the Fuchsian case ($\tau=0$), similarly to the Euclidean case for convex bodies \cite{car04}, the derivative of the covolume along a family of support functions $t\oh_1+(1-t)\oh_0$ at $\oh_0$ is just $-\int (\oh_1-\oh_0)\d\A(\oh_0)$.
+Here $\oh$ denotes the \emph{hyperbolic support function} obtained by restricting on $\H^d$ the $1$-homogenous extension of the support function $h$ on $\ball$ over $\fut(0)$.

 So if $\mu$ is a $\Gamma$-invariant measure and $\oh_0$ is a Fuchsian solution of the Minkowski problem $\A(\oh_0)=\mu$, $\oh_0$ turns to be a critical point of the functional $L_\mu(\oh)=\cov(\oh)-\int \oh\d\mu$, and by convexity of $L_\mu$ it must be the minimum of $\oh_0$.
 So to find out the solution one looks at minima of the functional $L_\mu$.